Rebecca M. Meluch

 Rebecca M. Meluch, published as R. M. Meluch (born October 24, 1956) is an American writer of science fiction.
+Most of her stories take place in military settings.

 From 1979 to 1992, Meluch wrote several novels treating a variety of subjects, followed by a period in which she published rarely.
 In 2005, she published the first of the Tour of the Merrimack series of military science fiction/space opera novels.
 The series is set on the warship U.S.S.
 Merrimack in a future where the United States and a recreated Roman Empire are at war with the alien "Hive".

+Her novel Jerusalem Fire (1985) explores themes of religion, loyalty, pride and conformity.